Go Back

 • 2 egg whites

-• 10 oz melted bittersweet chocolate dark, semi-sweet, milk, or white chocolate will also work
+• 10 oz bittersweet chocolate dark, semi-sweet, milk, or white chocolate will also work

 Instructions

-• Bake for 25-30 minutes, until browned but not burnt.
-Let cool.
+• Bake until golden: Bake for 25–35 minutes, until the edges are deeply golden but not burnt.
+Let cool on the baking sheets.

 Keyword macaroon, passover